.: Letter from a Jehovah’s Witness – “How Can Anyone Believe Jesus is God?”

 Finally, in conclusion, we would like to address your concern over the fact that Jesus didn’t always “know” everything that was going to happen – specifically the day or the hour of His return (Matthew 24:36).
 Here again, Jesus was operating under the limitations of His humanity.
 But as God, we see many other examples where Jesus did “know all things” (John 2:24-25; 16:30).
 The following chart illustrates how Jesus limited Himself to the finiteness of His human nature at certain times, but expressed the God-attributes of His Divine nature at others.
 Thus, Jesus was both 100% Man (being the “Son of Man” – Matthew 26:64) and 100 % God (being the “Son of God” – John 5:18; 19:7) unified in His very Person.

-For more information on Biblical evidence for the Deity of Jesus Christ and the Trinity and answers to common objections raised by Jehovah’s Witnesses, please visit the following resources on our website:
+For more information on Biblical evidence for the Deity of Jesus Christ and the Trinity and answers to common objections raised by Jehovah’s Witnesses, please visit the following resource on our website: